Find out who has to organise repairs and who pays for them when you have a leasehold flat or house.

 If the freeholder refuses to do repairs

-Your freeholder is breaking the conditions of your lease if they refuse to carry out repairs they are responsible for.
+Your freeholder is breaking the conditions of your lease if they don't carry out repairs they are responsible for.

 Get advice if you are in this situation.
 You may be able to take your freeholder to court to force them to do the work.
-The court may also be able to order them to pay you compensation.
+The court could also order them to pay you compensation.

 Report the problem to the council's environmental health department if disrepair means that your home is dangerous or damaging to your health.
 The council can order the freeholder to do the work.